ejaxon/ejaxon.github.io/reading.md

 19. The Song of Achilles.
 Madeline Miller. #my2019reading
 20. Custer Died For Your Sins: An Indian Manifesto.
 Vine Deloria, Jr. #my2019reading
 21. Palaces for the People: How Social Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life.
 Eric Klinenberg (@EricKlinenberg). #my2019reading
+22. The Extraordinary Life of Sam Hell.
+Robert Dugoni (@robertdugoni). #my2019reading
+23. A New Way: Embracing the Paradox As We Lead and Serve.
+Matthew Dowd (@matthewjdowd). #my2019reading